Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Notation, Preliminaries and Assumptions

 \begin{asm}[Identification/Small-ball] The sequence $\{ \bm X_t \}_{t=1}^T$ satisfies, for each $t=1,\ldots,T$ and for each $\bm \theta_1, \bm \theta_2 \in \mathbb R^p$,

 for some $\kappa_1>0$ and $\kappa_2>0$. \end{asm}

 Assumption \ref{asm:smallball} is the so-called small-ball assumption, and it is stated here as it is formulated in \citet{LecueMendelson:2016}.
 This assumption can be interpreted as an identification condition.
-If we define $\bm v=(\bm \theta_1-\bm \theta_2)$ then the condition is equivalent to

-which can be seen as requiring that the random variable $\bm v' \bm X$ is not allowed to have excessive mass in a neighbourhood of zero.
-We remark that the constants $\kappa_1$ and $\kappa_2$ measure the strength of the identification in the sense that the larger the value of these constants the stronger the identification condition.
+If we define $\bm v=(\bm \theta_1-\bm \theta_2)$ then the condition is equivalent to \( \mathbb P \left( | \bm v' \bm X | \geq \kappa_1 \| \bm v' \bm X \|_{L_2} \right) \geq \kappa_2 \), which can be seen as requiring that the random variable $\bm v' \bm X$ does not have excessive mass in a neighbourhood around zero.
+We remark that the constants $\kappa_1$ and $\kappa_2$ measure the strength of the identification in the sense that the larger the value of these constants the stronger the identification condition is.
 In Section \ref{sec:ext} we establish alternative identification assumptions that in turn imply Assumption \ref{asm:smallball}.